5.9 Occupational Safety and Health (OSH)

 a.
 Designation and training of a competent person, capable of identifying existing and predictable lead hazards in the surroundings or working areas and having the authority to take prompt corrective action.

 b.
 Procedures to ensure that all CTST projects involving construction work will be tested for lead prior to initiation.
-No student or staff may be exposed to lead at concentrations greater than 30 micrograms per cubic meter of air (30 ug/m3) averaged over an eight-hour period.
+See 29 CFR 1926.62(d).
+No student or staff may be exposed to lead in air at concentrations greater than the OSHA permissible exposure limit (PEL).
+All renovation activities must comply with the OSHA standard at 29 CFR 1926.62 and EPA’s Lead Renovation, Repair, and Painting (RRP) Rule.
+The RRP establishes standards for certifications, training, pre-renovation notification, and work practices.

-e.
-Annual student and staff awareness training will be provided in accordance with the minimum requirements of 29 CFR 1926.62 and 1910.1025.
+f.
+Initial and annual student and staff awareness training will be provided in accordance with the minimum requirements of 29 CFR 1926.62 (l) (construction) or 29 CFR 1910.1025 (l) (general industry).

 b.
-ACBM not immediately removed must be managed as part of an Asbestos Operations and Maintenance (O&M) program, in conformance with 29 CFR 1910.1001 and 40 CFR Part 763.
-Centers in which there are buildings containing ACBM must have an O&M program that includes the following:
+ACM not immediately removed must be managed as part of an Asbestos Operations and Maintenance (O&M) program, in conformance with 29 CFR 1910.1001.
+Centers in which there are buildings containing ACM must have an O&M program that includes the following:

 3. Annual asbestos awareness training for all employees (including custodial and maintenance employees) and contract employees.
 Initial training must consist of a minimum of two hours of training within one week of hire.